WilliamPalladion/JavaSE_Basics/README.md

 # JavaSE_Basics
 This repository contains the code files for Java basics.
+I labeled and sorted each part by numbers, which you can also find notes accompanying these codes in the folder 'Java Notes'.
+This version is more suitable for beginners who does not have experience in Java before and is familiar with Chinese (since the notes are written in Chinese).
+Hope these code files and notes will be helpful for you, thank you. -- Yanbo